MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/1/Relational.Database.md

 In schedueles you can add scheduels..
 Fill in everything.
 To run manually right click on job, and pick start job.
 Now let's go a head and configure email registration for our job (each thime job runs, email trigger).
 Before we do this we need to configre the database mail: Click on Management folder,  rightclik on database mail and choose Configure Database Mail.
 Next => Configure a mail account (go with the first option), Create a new e-mail profile and specify its
 SMTP accounts (Send email from printer, scanner, or app.
 If you are using SSL (Secure Sockets Layer) firewall needs to open port 587.
 Go to Network Security group.
 Click on outbound security rules and make sure the outgoing port 587 is allowed.
 Name your profile AzureManagedInstance_dbmail_profile.
 You can right-click on the Database Mail and send a test email.
 Now let's configure our agent to send notificaitons.
 Before doing that, I need to define an operator.
 An operator could be a database administrator who needs to be notified on agent jobs.
 Right click on Operators and click new operator.
-Now let‰s dubbelclick on Jobs, click on notifcaiton and click on e-mail, and choose other operator from the dropdown. </p>
+Now let√§s dubbelclick on Jobs, click on notifcaiton and click on e-mail, and choose other operator from the dropdown. </p>

 ---